-Good Practice in CVE
+Good practice in CVE

 It is helpful to consider what constitutes a successful outcome of an intervention, and how this might be assessed and communicated.
 To help with this, it is important to determine the boundaries of what is CVE-relevant by clarifying which causes of violent extremism interventions are seeking to address and specifying the mechanism by which they are designed to work.

 Governments have an important role in designing, funding, and assessing CVE initiatives, as well as building the capacity of community-based actors.
 Capacity building is helped through fostering local support for interventions by engaging with a range of relevant local and national agencies and stakeholders.

 - Toke Agerschou.
 2014.
 Preventing radicalization and discrimination in Aarhus.
 Journal of Deradicalization, 1: 5-22.
 Available at: http://bit.ly/2V2FSia

-Daniel Aldrich.
+- Daniel Aldrich.
 2012.
 Radio as the voice of God: Peace and tolerance radio programming’s impact on norms.
 Perspectives on Terrorism 6(6): 34-60.
 Available at: http://bit.ly/2CDmqB9

-James Khalil, Martine Zeuthen.
+- James Khalil, Martine Zeuthen.
 2014.
 Qualitative study on countering violent extremism (CVE) programming under the Kenya Transition Initiative.
 USAID.
 Available at: http://bit.ly/2uCCP4p

-Daniel Koehler.
+- Daniel Koehler.
 2013.
 Family counseling as prevention and intervention tool against the German ‘Hayat’ program.
 Journal Exit Germany.
 Journal of Deradicalization and Democratic Culture, 3: 182-204.
 Available at: http://bit.ly/2Oyr1cB

-Jon Kurtz, Rebecca Wolfe, Beza Tesfaye.
+- Jon Kurtz, Rebecca Wolfe, Beza Tesfaye.
 2016.
 Does youth employment build stability?
 Evidence from an impact evaluation of vocational training in Afghanistan.
 In Sara Zeiger (Ed.).
 Expanding research on countering violent extremism.
 Hedayah.
 Available at: http://bit.ly/2I298lz

-Jose Liht, Sara Savage.
+- Jose Liht, Sara Savage.
 2013.
 Preventing violent extremism through value complexity: Being Muslim being British.
 Journal of Strategic Security, 6(4): 44-66.
 Available at: https://scholarcommons.usf.edu/jss/vol6/iss4/3/

-Lilla Schumicky-Logan.
+- Lilla Schumicky-Logan.
 2017.
 Addressing violent extremism with a different approach: The empirical case of at-risk and vulnerable youth in Somalia.
 Journal of Peacebuilding & Development, 12(2): 66-79.
 Available at: http://bit.ly/2YttRVb

-Michael Williams, John Horgan, William Evans.
+- Michael Williams, John Horgan, William Evans.
 2016.
 Evaluation of a multi-faceted, U.S. community- based, Muslim-led CVE program.
 Washington, DC: National Institute of Justice.
 Available at: http://bit.ly/2HLkzyz

-As part of CREST’s commitment to open access research this article is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.